slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"Everybody wants to hire the best.
 Few of them actually pay them like they’re the best."
 -- Naval Ravikant [1974]*

-Respect them.
-You’ll never respect them if you don’t reward them accordingly.
+Respect them and you’ll never respect them if you don’t reward them accordingly.

 Hints: